Lemurs, Golden Frogs & New Rainforest Reserve

 Field workers from our partner charity Madagasikara Voajaky, have long suspected Aye-Ayes to exist in the Mangabe Reserve.
 We first placed a camera trap in a likely location on our last Lemurs, Golden Frogs and New Rainforest Reserve trip to the area, in October 2019.
 No luck then, but it was wonderful to receive this image to add this iconic mammal to the list of lemurs found there.

-There is no permanent tourist accommodation at Mangabe, but you can join there where we take a mobile safari camp into the area of our Lemurs, Golden Frogs and New Rainforest Reserve trips, scheduled for October 2021, 2022 and 2023.
+There is no permanent tourist accommodation at Mangabe, but you can join there where we take a mobile safari camp into the area of our Lemurs, Golden Frogs and New Rainforest Reserve trips, next scheduled for October 2024.